fontanf/columngenerationsolver/README.md

 ## Description

-The goal of this repository is to provide a simple framework to quickly implement heuristic algorithms based on column generation.
+The goal of this package is to provide a simple framework to quickly implement heuristic algorithms based on column generation.

 It is only required to provide the description of the linear program of the Dantzig–Wolfe decomposition of the master problem as well as the algorithm solving the pricing problem.
 No branching rule implementation is required.

 The currently implemented algorithms are based on the algorithms from "Primal Heuristics for Branch and Price: The Assets of Diving Methods" (Sadykov et al., 2019).

 This package does not implement any exact algorithm.
-However, if the pricing algorithm is exact, it provides a valid dual bound.
+However, it provides a dual bound if the pricing algorithm provides provides a bound.
-If the pricing algorithm is heuristic, the primal algorithms still works, but then the dual bound is not valid.
+If the pricing algorithm doesn't provide a bound, the primal algorithms still works, but no dual bound is provided.

 Solving a problem only requires a couple hundred lines of code (see examples).

 A linear programming solver is required.
-Currently, CLP, Xpress and CPLEX are supported.
+Currently, CLP, Highs, Xpress and CPLEX are supported.

 Features:
 * Algorithms: